0xB10C/ofac-sanctioned-digital-currency-addresses/README.md

 1Kuf2Rd8mDyAViwBozGTNYnvWL8uYFrkVo
 ```

-Other assets an be selected by supplying the tickers:
+Other assets can be selected by supplying the tickers:

 ``` console
 $ python3 generate-address-list.py ETH ETC DASH LTC